Classport: Designing Runtime Dependency Introspection for Java: Design of

 We propose \tool, a novel technique for runtime dependency introspection in Java.
 Recall that in Java, dependency metadata is available at build time, but it is absent during execution.

 We define \textbf{runtime dependencies} as dependencies that: 1) are fully specified within the binary to be executed, and 2) are available as variables from within the program.

 We also provide an open-source implementation of \tool.
-The main goal of \tool is to embed \ssc information, i.e., the dependencies, in the final executable artifact of a Java application, and extract this information at runtime, during application execution. \tool achieves this goal through its two key components: the \embedder and the \retriever.
+The main goal of \tool is to make \ssc information available at runtime, i.e. exposing the build-time Maven dependency metadata (Group ID, Artifact ID, and Version) that identifies each third-party component at runtime. \tool adds this information in the final executable artifact of a Java application, and client code can extract this information at runtime, during application execution. \tool achieves this goal through its two key components: the \embedder and the \retriever.
 The \embedder stores the information about dependencies in Java artifacts, while the \retriever extracts this embedded information with runtime introspection.

-Figure \ref{fig:overview} presents an overview of \tool and its integration within the Maven lifecycle. \Tool processes a target Java Maven project, which contains the source code and the information about build-time dependencies, which are listed in the \pom file.
+Figure \ref{fig:overview} presents an overview of \tool and its integration within the Maven lifecycle. \tool processes a target Java Maven project, which contains the source code and the information about build-time dependencies, which are listed in the \pom file.
 The \embedder performs the \textit{embed} action (step 2), following the Maven compilation phase (step 1).
 This produces the Java binary artifacts enriched with the dependency information, which are represented in the output box.
-After the Maven build phase (step 3), the \uberjar, i.e., the executable archive comprising the project's dependencies, is run (step 4).
-During this phase, the \retriever \textit{introspects} the execution of the Java program and gives as output the runtime dependencies.
+This artifact is the \uberjar~\cite{mavenShade}, which contains the application together with all its resolved dependencies.
+After the Maven build phase (step 3), the \uberjar is run (step 4).
+During this phase, the \retriever introspects the execution of the Java program and gives as output the runtime dependencies. \tool is designed for applications packaged as \uberjars, which is the dominant deployment pattern for Maven applications (e.g., Spring Boot services and standalone command-line tools).
+An uber-JAR bundles all resolved dependencies at build time, so the build-time and runtime classpaths are identical by construction.

 The following two subsections detail the technical aspects of the two components of \tool.
 Next, we present \tool with an end-to-end example in Section \ref{sec:end-to-end-example}.
 Finally, we give details about the implementation of \tool, including tools and libraries used, in Section \ref{sec:implementation}.